 What is Greywater?

 Greywater is the ‘waste’ water produced from laundry, bathroom and hand basin use.
 This so called ‘waste’ water is a valuable resource which can be utilised for irrigation.
-Greywater is defined as any domestic waste water excluding toilet waste and although it includes water produced from kitchens, kitchen greywater is generally considered as a black water as it contains high levels of greases, oils and detergents and must be treated before it can be safely used a greywater resource.
+Greywater is defined as any domestic waste water excluding toilet waste and although it includes water produced from kitchens, kitchen greywater is generally considered as a black water as it contains high levels of greases, oils and detergents and must be treated before it can be safely used as a greywater resource.

 Why Use Greywater?